 Not only does she know that the kitchen is a place to nourish the body but that it's a place to explore and create.
 Making food AND eating food should be fun.
 Story participates when creating or adapting recipes, experiencing the excitement and anticipation of the outcome.
 We are currently at a 95% success rate!
 Pretty good right?
 Well it's taken me a long time to get here!

 The benefits of having your children cook with you are endless.
 The skills they learn encourage life long healthy eating habits and choices, confidence and self love.
-Seriously, through observing how parents care for their, they will learn to care for theirs.
+Seriously, through observing how parents care for their bodies, they will learn to care for their bodies too.
 And let me just say, that health is a life long journey with many peaks and valleys.
 But at the end of the day we are building a foundation.

 And finally, if you like the help in the kitchen (cuz don't we all really?!), then now is the time to get your kids cooking!